LGUG2Z/komorebi/docs/installation.md

 # Getting started

-`komorebi` is a tiling window manager for Windows that is comprised comprised of two main binaries, `komorebi.exe`, which contains the window manager itself, and `komorebic.exe`, which is the main way to send commands to the tiling window manager.
+`komorebi` is a tiling window manager for Windows that is comprised of two main binaries, `komorebi.exe`, which contains the window manager itself, and `komorebic.exe`, which is the main way to send commands to the tiling window manager.

-It is important to note that neither `komorebi.exe` or `komorebic.exe` handle key bindings, because `komorebi` is a tiling window manager and not a hotkey daemon.
+It is important to note that neither `komorebi.exe` nor `komorebic.exe` handle key bindings, because `komorebi` is a tiling window manager and not a hotkey daemon.